instructure/canvas-lms/doc/api/lti_window_post_message.md

 ## lti.capabilities

 **At one point, this message type was named 'org.imsglobal.lti.capabilities', but the prefix** **was dropped before finalizing the spec.
-Canvas will support both formats until August 19, 2023 (July 17 for Beta).**
+This format is no longer supported.**

 Responds with a list of subjects that Canvas will respond to, and if necessary the named frame to address each subject to.
 Part of the LTI Platform Storage spec, defined